jackson-lautier/consumer-auto-abs-parametric/README.md

 files are identical to the files created by `data-processing.R' in the **code** folder.

 - **code** Replication code files.
-First run `data-processing.R' to create the clean data files in a new folder, **processed-data** (alternatively, rename the **data-clean** folder as **processed-data**.
-Second, all results in the manuscript can be replicated with `data-analysis.R'.
+First run `data-processing.R` to create the clean data files in a new folder, **processed-data** (alternatively, rename the **data-clean** folder as **processed-data**.
+Second, all results in the manuscript can be replicated with `data-analysis.R`.
 The file runs sequentially along with order of appearance of results in the manuscript and then the supplemental material.
 All results will either print in the R console or be stored in a new folder, **results**.